stellardreams/stellardreams.github.io/_posts/2022-09-07-Miyake-Events.md

 Note: I must state that this post is being made in good faith.
 At the same time, I do not have a background in [Heliophysics](https://en.wikipedia.org/wiki/Heliophysics) and associated areas.
 And so and as always, I am very open to criticism.

 * Initially, my primary concern was that there are safeguards in place for critical facilities.
-However, contingent upon the scale of the event, the events could be not so good for civilization.
+* However, contingent upon the scale of the event, the events could be not so good for civilization at large.
 There are a whole host of scenarios to consider and the outcome sitting on a spectrum.
-One between knocking civilization back by thousands of years to one of a controlled shutdown for the duration of the event.
+One between knocking civilization back by thousands of years to one involving a controlled shutdown for the duration of the event.

 Initially:
-* * I started thinking about shielding of some sorts.
+* I started thinking about shielding of some sorts.
-* * Then I started thinking about atomic and nuclear facilities.
+* Then I started thinking about atomic and nuclear facilities.
 Based on the information highlighted in the following [link](https://world-nuclear.org/information-library/current-and-future-generation/plans-for-new-reactors-worldwide.aspx#:~:text=Today%20there%20are%20about%20440,10%25%20of%20the%20world%27s%20electricity.), there are 400 such locations around the world.
 I am not sure what the impact on the nuclear facilities would be and contingent upon the scale/scope of the event.
 My main concern was that there is sheilding for such facilities.
 As well, there is some manual ability in order to shutdown the plants in a controlled manner.
 I wrote to an institution that is local to Canada and I was advised that there are procedures for Canadian Nuclear Power Plans (should a solar flare occur).
 I am not sure about Nuclear Power Plants outside of Canada.
 But I am thinking that the responsibility for ensuring that there is protection would be with [IAEA](https://www.iaea.org/)?